unbxd/search-JS-library/docs_new/gettingStarted/setupInLocal.md

 {:toc}

 ## Setup in local
-The below steps will help you set up an ecommerce website in your local machine, with the unbxd search api integrated.
+The below steps will help you set up a simple ecommerce website with search & category pages in your local machine.
+The latest unbxd search sdk is integrated with the same.
 The demo data is of fashion vertical.

 1. Hit [demo playground url](https://codesandbox.io/s/vanilla-sandbox-demo-ezmi0v) in browser.